hashicorp/vault/website/source/api/system/replication-dr.html.md

 ## Generate DR Secondary Token

-This endpoint generates a dr secondary activation token for the cluster with the given opaque identifier, which must be unique.
-This identifier can later be used to revoke a dr secondary's access.
+This endpoint generates a DR secondary activation token for the cluster with the given opaque identifier, which must be unique.
+This identifier can later be used to revoke a DR secondary's access.

 **This endpoint requires 'sudo' capability.**